tangjustinhaysechiwingg/SCS-Docked-Shared-Bikes-and-the-Built-Environment/README.md

 # The association between travel demand of docked bike-sharing and the built environment: Evidence from seven US cities
 The Association between Travel Demand of Docked Bike sharing and the Built Environment: Evidence from Seven US Cities

+This is the Python code for the journal paper named "**_The Association between Travel Demand of Docked Bike sharing and the Built Environment: Evidence from Seven US Cities_**", which has been accepted and published in **_[Sustainable Cities and Society](https://www.sciencedirect.com/journal/sustainable-cities-and-society)_**, Elsevier, in March 2024.

 ## Hightlights
 • The study compares travel demand of docked shared-bikes with the urban environment. <br />
 • Geographically weighted regression is employed to examine the spatially varying relationships. <br />